-Find out what to expect after you have applied for or have received a grant for your project
+Find out what to expect after you've applied for a grant

-Once you have applied for a grant, the Grants Team will review your application.
+Once you've applied for a grant, the Grants Team will review your application.

 This involves checking sufficient funds are available, ensuring the grant request meets the eligibility criteria and that all necessary endorsements have been secured.

 We review Grant applications under £20,000 on a rolling basis throughout the year, so aim to get back to you with a decision within a few days.
 Sometimes we will need to ask you to secure further endorsements that haven't been received yet, or for clarification, before we can make a final decision.

 Grant applications over £20,000 will be submitted to the Grants Committee for consideration and approval.
 The Grants Committee meets 3 times a year.
 Any applications over £75,000 will be further submitted to the Board of Trustees for consideration and approval.
 The Board meets 4 times a year.
 You can find out about upcoming meeting dates here.
 We will stay in touch with you throughout the process to keep you informed on when you will hear our decision.